Cash For Clunkers Gets $2 Billion Green Light

 Of course not.
 And that’s why Cash For Clunkers has been extended, to the tune of $2 billion taxpayer dollars.
-That will mean more payday loans with no faxing and short term loans for down payments, so it helps Personal Money Market, too.
+That will mean more payday loans with no faxing and short term loans for down payments, so it helps Personal Money Store, too.

 Stimulate the economy, Mr. Obama!

 Deb Price reports for The Detroit News that the Senate voted 60-37 and President Obama signed the bill this morning to turn the taxation switch and slam $2 billion more through the Cash For Clunkers program.
 By current estimate, this should keep the program going through at least Labor Day and fund about another 500,000 vehicle trade-ins.
 However, this will be the last time, say supporters of the measure.
 We’ll see about that last one.

 “Now, more American consumers will have the chance to purchase newer, more fuel efficient cars and the American economy will continue to get a much-needed boost,” said the president.
 “Businesses across the country — from small auto dealerships and suppliers to large auto manufacturers — are putting people back to work as a result of this program.”

 In total, 51 Democrats, two independents and seven Republicans voted to extend Cash For Clunkers.
 On the opposite side of the measure, 33 Republicans and four Democrats said no. Two of the Democrats who helped drive the bill toward passing were Sens.
 Debbie Stabenow and Carl Levin.
 They’re both from Michigan, which should surprise nobody, considering that Detroit has been the heart of the American auto industry almost since its inception.